The intellectual courier

 His time in Ireland, as a tourist, and in London, as a working professional, account for some of his aesthetic choices.

 A Star Wars fan, he bought the Darth Vader mask.
 “That’s my general reputation too in the office,” he laughs.
-Sandeep Barasia, head of business development, clarifies, “It’s because of his decisive and action-oriented nature, and being a CEO, he’s perpetually having to take the tough calls.”
+Sandeep Barasia, joint managing director, clarifies, “It’s because of his decisive and action-oriented nature, and being a CEO, he’s perpetually having to take the tough calls.”

 Although the office is open-plan, it defies the prevailing stereotypes of modern workplaces, with a rugged, industrial selection of materials and finishes, and an unconventional treatment of space.
 The cabin door has been removed to promote greater transparency.